 3. Prepare the Next Generation

 Succession isn’t just about choosing a successor—it’s about ensuring they’re ready for the challenge.
-Riegg suggests implementing leadership development programs, mentorship opportunities, and external work experience for potential heirs.
+Christopher Riegg (CFA) suggests implementing leadership development programs, mentorship opportunities, and external work experience for potential heirs.

 Practical Steps: